Netatalk/netatalk-homepage/manual/en/afp.conf.md

 > Limit disk size reporting to 2GB for legacy clients.
 This can be used for older Macintoshes running System 7.1 or earlier and using newer AppleShare clients.

+volume name = <STRING\> (default: section name in lowercase) **(V)**

+> The volume name option specifies the name of the shared AFP volume.
+It defaults to the name of the ini file section where the volume is defined, converted to lowercase.

 network ids = <BOOLEAN\> (default: *yes*) **(V)**